ohad1310/Vagrant/README.md

-Creates a vmbox on your PC with Docker
+Creates a vmbox on your PC with different apps